Friday, 30 November 2018

 A detail of the pediment frieze sculpture

-Unlike relatively soft Portland stone, the sandstones from the Millstone Grit are considered to be quite difficult to finely carve and, more often than not, they are used for simple dressings and any ornamentation is quite crude.
+Unlike Portland stone, the coarse sandstones from the Millstone Grit are sometimes quite difficult to finely carve and they are mainly used for dressings.
 Although I could only discern their quality by zooming in with my camera and blowing them up on screen, the details – especially the antlers of the deer that form part of the Cavendish crest, and the various ancient weapons that form the background to this – are quite exceptional.

 Sculptures on a retaining wall at Chatsworth House